weibeld/file-exporter/README.md

 The above [PodSpec](https://kubernetes.io/docs/reference/generated/kubernetes-api/v1.22/#podspec-v1-core) specifies two containers that share an [emptyDir](https://kubernetes.io/docs/concepts/storage/volumes/#emptydir) volume.
 Now, in order for the `app` container to export its metrics, all it has to do is to dump them as files in the [Prometheus metrics format](https://prometheus.io/docs/instrumenting/exposition_formats/#text-based-format) into its mount of the emptyDir volume (`/root/metrics`).
 From there, the metrics are then picked up, combined, and served by the `generic-exporter` container whenever it receives a request from a client.

+### Querying the metrics

-The metrics can be accessed by clients under `http://<pod-ip>:8080`.
+The metrics exposed by the exporter can be accessed by clients under `http://<pod-ip>:8080`.

-Note that any other URL path also works, for example, `http://<pod-ip>:8080/metrics` is also a valid request (this URL uses the `/metrics` path which is used by default by Prometheus).
+Note that any other URL path also works.
+For example, `http://<pod-ip>:8080/metrics` is also a valid URL, which uses the `/metrics` path that is used by default by Prometheus.

+### Custom configuration

 To configure the exporter, you can set the appropriate environment variables in the container specification: